flutter/website/src/deployment/android.md

 `flutter.versionCode` & `flutter.versionName`
 : Specify the internal app version number, and the version number display string.
 You can do this by setting the `version` property in the pubspec.yaml file.
-Consult the version information guidance in the [versions documentation][versions].
+For more information, see the version information guidance in the [versions documentation][versions].

 `flutter.minSdkVersion` & `flutter.targetSdkVersion`
 : Specify the minimum API level and the target API level on which the app is designed to run.
-Consult the API level section in the [versions documentation][versions-minsdk] for details.
+For more information, see the API level section in the [versions documentation][versions-minsdk].

 ## Building the app for release